tgorgdotcom/brackets-snippets/README.md

 Please don't hesitate to contribute if you have any good snippets.

 # Installation
-Search `Brackets Snippets (by edc)` in Brackets extension market, install it and then reload Brackets.
+Search `Brackets Snippets (by edc)` in Brackets extension market, then install it!

 # Todo
 1. ~~Add Snippets Manager UI, allows user to edit snippets~~